-MWRA Treated Water pH and Chlorine Residual Levels in Communities October 1999
+Treated Water pH and Chlorine Residual Levels in Communities

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity in order to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 In June 1996, the Interim Corrosion Control (ICC) facility went on-line; this facility provides corrosion control to communities east of and including Marlborough.
-Initial pH targets were 7.5 in June 1996, then 7.8 in February 1997.
-On July 27, 1998, the pH was adjusted from a target of 7.8 to 9.0 to further minimize leaching of lead.
+MWRA targets pH levels between 8.7 and 9.3 to minimize leaching of lead.
 MWRA staff have worked at improving processes for pH addition at the ICC with promising results for greater consistency in pH levels in communities.
 MWRA staff collect and analyze pH samples from 26 community locations on a biweekly schedule.
 The results appear on the left below.
-Low pH results recorded in Wakefield that reflect mixing of MWRA and local water in this partially-served community are not reported in this graph.

-The chart below on the right compares community total chlorine residuals in October of 1997, 1998, and 1999.
+The chart below on the right compares community total chlorine residuals in March of 1998, 1999, and 2000.
 Each line on the chart describes the cumulative percentage of samples (on the x-axis) at various levels of total chlorine residual (on the y-axis) for a given year.
 MWRA has established a target for chlorine residuals throughout community distribution systems of 0.2 mg/L to control pipeline biofilm and bacterial regrowth in the distribution system.
 The graph shows how MWRA has progressed toward meeting this target.
 Results vary by month due to changes in chlorine dose, chlorine decay, and temperature.
 The trend over the years shows a significant increase in total chlorine residuals.
 These improvements are related to disinfection changes: chlorine ramp-up during summer 1997; ammonia separation in August 1997; and chlorine:ammonia ratio optimization begun in August 1997.
-In October 1997, about 70% of the samples met the chlorine residual target of 0.2 mg/L. By October 1998, 93% of all samples met this target.
-Last month, 97% of all samples met this target.
-98% of all samples in October 1999 had residuals at or above 0.1 mg/L.
+In March 1998, about 91% of the samples met the chlorine residual target of 0.2 mg/L. By March 1999, 96% of all samples met this target.
+Last month, 98% of all samples met this target.

 MWRA must meet regulations that require either detectable chlorine residuals in at least 95% of samples or that HPCs (Heterotrophic Plate Counts) be lower than 500 cfu/ml.
-In October, sample results from all communities participating in the MWRA program satisfied requirements for both chlorine residuals and HPCs.
+In March, sample results from all communities participating in the MWRA program satisfied requirements for both chlorine residuals and HPCs.